Deepika-Garg/BecomeMillionaire/README.md

   > - Every time the user give wrong answer and game finishes, they must have choice to start the game again.

 ## Structure Plane
-### (This is a single page game.
-Messages are shown on click of buttons in form of Modal and are hidden or displayed via display: block/hidden css)
+### (This is a single page game, with a welcome Page and 404 page.
+Messages are shown on click of buttons in form of Modal and are hidden or displayed via display: flex/none css)

 > - Site logo/title

+Home Page
+> - Welcome message to the user.
+> - Site Logo
+> - Start Quiz button to start the game
+> - Rules button to explain the games rules to user/player

-Home page
+Quiz page
+> - Home button will take user to Welcome page.
 > - On click of Rules button on the page a modal appears and briefly describes quiz.
 > - Different sounds has been added for the right and wrong answer and sound button can be used to toggle on/off the sound.
 > - Who wants to be a millionaire logo/image for asthetic.